fanfan221/Javascript-Training/README.md

 # Javascript-Training
-This repo contains all code create during my training on JavaScript
+This repo contains all code created during my training on JavaScript